Core focus

 Regional lead · Operations & alignment

-As head of the US office, I steer teams across fashion, health, and supply-chain priorities in the Americas—working with headquarters and the global network to deliver.
+As head of the US office, I steer teams across fashion, health, and supply-chain priorities in the Americas.
+I work closely with headquarters and the global network to deliver results.

-Leading a team of roughly three hundred people alongside several managers—covering business development, compliance, day-to-day management, order fulfilment, and cross-functional collaboration.
+I lead a team of approximately 300 people, alongside several managers, covering business development, compliance, day-to-day management, order fulfillment, and cross-functional collaboration.

 Orient International